pramodkumarkarn/hugo-pk/content/blog/running-an-okr-setting-workshop.md

 ## Summary

-A good OKR is like a hard smooth stone you can sharpen steel against.
-They demand a clear hypothesis and precise language to powerfully steer your daily activitys.
-Keep the OKR-setting session small and focused.
-Start big and then add precision until you're completely clear on what you want and how you'll get there.
-Once you've debated them within the team, debate them with other teams and stakeholders, tweak and adjust until they're just right.
+A good OKR is almost like a hard, smooth stone you could sharpen steel against.
+It expresses a clear hypothesis and uses precise language to powerfully steer your daily activities.
+Keep the OKR setting session small and focused.
+Start big and then add enough detail so it's completely clear  what you want and how you'll get there.
+Debate with the team, debate with other teams and stakeholders.
+Tweak and adjust until they're just right.
 Then *stop* debating, commit, and deliver!

-I hope this post helps you in your own OKR-setting workshops.
-[Drop me a line][253eface] and let me know how your sessions go!
+I hope this post helps you in your own OKR setting workshops.
+[Drop me a line][253eface] and let me know what worked well and what you've been able to improve!

   [253eface]: /contact "contact me"